• Developer guide

 List all files

 To view the files uploaded in the staging area of Polaris, issue a GET request to the Files API.
-You can also use this endpoint with the name of the file in the request URL to get information on a particular file.
+By default, Polaris returns 1000 files per page of results.
+To access subsequent pages of results, use the paginationOffset query parameter in your request.
+For example,

 Sample request